dgarcia360/workshop-developing-applications-with-NEM/README.md

 ## Creating a new project and installing NEM-Library

-[!]
-Follow this step if you have programming skills.
+:warning: Follow this step if you have programming skills.
 If not, you can jump to next step.

 By that time, you should have created an account and have received some XEM.
 Then it is time to create a folder for your project.